esandine/APCS2FinalProject/README.md

 -Error with Readimage is fixed using colorspace and colormodel -Goals
--add fonts / figure out how much to rotate and image
+-add fonts / figure out how much to rotate and image -Issac Kim
+-kind of done 06/04/2016, started before midnight ended way after -New Features:
+-Reworked block reading so it doesn't create actual image files for each indiviudal symbol -Boosts efficiency and goes around buggy constructor -Reading one line of text works
+-finding spaces in text works, but maybe not best method -Bugs Fixed:
+-Reading line of text
+-Bugs Added:
+-None
+-Goals:
+-Reading multi lines of text

 06/03/2016: